pratikunterwegs/pathomove/README.md

 ?pathomove::run_pathomove()
 ```

 Alternatively, build the package manual --- a PDF version of the documentation --- after installing the package.
-A pre-built version of the documentation is provided among the supplementary files in the associated biorXiv submission.
+A pre-built version of the documentation is provided among the supplementary files in the associated _biorXiv_ submission.

 ```r
 devtools::build_manual(pkg = "pathomove")
 ```

+---

 ## Workflow

-The workflow to run this model to replicate the results presented in our biorXiv manuscript are described more thoroughly in the Readme of a dedicated repository https://github.com/pratikunterwegs/patho-move-evol.
+The workflow to run this model to replicate the results presented in our _biorXiv_ manuscript are described more thoroughly in the Readme of a dedicated repository, https://github.com/pratikunterwegs/patho-move-evol.

+A basic working example of how to use this package can be found in the script in the `vignettes` directory, `vignettes/basic_usage.Rmd`.

 The basic workflow for the package is: